collimarco/Standard-Source-Available-License/README.md

 ### A "standard" source available license

-I propose a license that has the following qualities:
+This license has the following qualities:

 - Simple
 - Inspired by permissive licenses